MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 	Set-LabelPolicy -Identity Global -AdvancedSettings @{EnableLabelBySharePointProperties="Classification"}

-For this example, you might have a SharePoint property named **Classification** that has possible values of **Public**, **General**, and **Confidential**.
+For this example, your SharePoint property is named **Classification** and has possible values of **Public**, **General**, and **Confidential**.
 After configuring the advanced setting, when a user opens and saves one of these Office documents, it is labeled Public, General, or Confidential, according to the SharePoint property value.
-If you don't have label names that match the property values, the document remains unlabeled
+If you don't have label names that match the property values, the document remains unlabeled.

 ## Configure a label to apply S/MIME protection in Outlook